Cleopatra: A Life: Reception

 The book was generally well received by critics upon its publication in 2010.
 It received positive reviews from a number of notable publications, including The New York Times, The Washington Post, and The Boston Globe.
 Many critics praised Schiff's meticulous research and vivid portrayal of Cleopatra's life and times.

 Michael Korda, writing for the Daily Beast, called Cleopatra "a masterpiece."
 The book also won several awards, including the PEN/Jacqueline Bograd Weld Award for Biography in 2011.

 In terms of commercial success, "Cleopatra: A Life" was also a bestseller, spending several months on the New York Times Best Seller list.
 Overall, the book was both critically acclaimed and commercially successful.

 Planned feature film

 The book was optioned as a film by Sony Pictures with producers Amy Pascal and Scott Rudin attached as producers and at various stages of development was reported to have cast Angelina Jolie and Gal Gadot in the lead role as Cleopatra.
-Martin Scorsese's Sikelia Productions is developing a Cleopatra Biopic with an screenplay by Eric Roth & Laeta Kalogridis with Martin Scorsese considering to direct and Eiza Gonzalez being eyed to star as Cleopatra.
+Martin Scorsese's Sikelia Productions is developing a Cleopatra biopic with a screenplay by Eric Roth and Michael Hirst, with Martin Scorsese considering to direct and Eiza Gonzalez being eyed to star as Cleopatra.